sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 <p class="subtitle">Error percentage per-method over 1m (aggregate)</p>

-The percentage of gRPC requests that fail per method, aggreagated across all instances.
+The percentage of gRPC requests that fail per method, aggregated across all instances.

 This panel has no related alerts.